Book an appointment with a SAIT learning strategist

 Evaluating means reflecting on your system - did it work or not?

-Goals can be divided into two categories:
+Goals can be divided into 2 categories:

 When setting goals, it can be helpful to follow some guidelines that will make your goal easier to define and achieve.
 One set of guidelines for goal-setting is the SMART model.
 Try setting a few long-term and short-term goals using these elements.